Welcome to the WalkMe Help Center

 Refresh Tokens Encryption

-Each time a new access token is granted to the Workstation, the application will encrypt the access and refresh tokens and store it in a remote database.
+Each time a new access token is granted to the desktop/mobile menu, the application will encrypt the access and refresh tokens and store it in a remote database.

 The encryption process includes a unique private key (“salt”) that is generated for each individual at the very first bootstrap and stored in the local machine Keychain.